magland/mip/README.md

 ## How to add new packages

-For now mip supports a very limited set of packages, which are built as part of this repository and hosted on GitHub Pages.
-To add a new package, you need to submit a pull request with a new script in `scripts/` and also modify the `.github/workflows/prepare-packages.yml` file to include the new package in the build process.
+For now mip supports a very limited set of packages, which are built as part of this repository.
+To add a new package, you should submit a pull request with a new script in `scripts/` and also modify the `.github/workflows/prepare-packages.yml` file to include the new package in the build process.
 Once your pull request is merged, your package will be automatically built and hosted.

 ## Requirements